 For companies that are looking to integrate different solutions, service providers, and technology platforms with a unified plan, a managed services provider is the better choice.
 A good managed services provider will perform an assessment of the current infrastructure and operations to understand the pain points.
 The partner will determine whether any operations are compromising performance and create a plan for immediate improvements and long-term enhancements, in addition to providing skilled staff to support the company’s business needs.
 A skilled managed services provider will also proactively share best practices and suggest ways to increase savings and trouble-shoot problems before they arise.

 Whether you are looking for an outsource or managed services provider, working with the right partner can propel a business forward faster and more effectively than doing it alone.
 The key is to define your business needs: do you want to outsource a specific business process or do you need extensive support?
-Next, find an external organization that always has your back.
+Next, find an external organisation that always has your back.
 Look for a partner with in-house specialists in a wide range of technologies and skillsets, an extensive partner ecosystem of their own, various support models, and the flexibility and scalability to meet your enterprise needs.